alphyos/CyberStart-2024/challenges/headquarters/UnderAttack-L02C11.md

 ![image of it displaying the issue](/assets/underattack1.png)

-- Change “PasswordMinLength” to “16”.
+- Change "PasswordMinLength" to "16".